icon

 Hunting bison was risky business.

 The year was 1813.
 As was their tradition, the Métis rode out in large parties to hunt bison, which were superabundant on the Canadian plains.
 They slew many of the massive beasts.
-Then they set about drying the bison meat over smoldering fires, rendering the bison marrow and fat, and mixing it all together in 90-pound bags made of bison rawhide, finally sealed with wax, for the winter.
+Then they set about drying the bison meat over smoldering fires, rendering the bison marrow and fat, and mixing it all together in 90-pound bags made of bison rawhide, tied together with sinew and sealed with tallow.

 But the partnership was soon to be interrupted by foreign forces, and this interruption would lead to conflict, with dozens dying for the sake of one inimitable food.